core-wg/href/draft-ietf-core-href.md

-{{RFC7595@-schemes}} is updated to add a column "CRI Scheme Number" to the "Uniform Resource Identifier (URI) Schemes" Registry, an unsigned integer unique in the union of this registry and the "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry ({{cri-reg}}).
+{{RFC7595@-schemes}} is updated to add a column "CRI Scheme Number" to the "Uniform Resource Identifier (URI) Schemes" Registry, an unsigned integer unique in this registry.

-The column is initially populated from the numbers in the "CRI scheme number" column of entries in {{sec-numbers}} that do refer to registered URI schemes.
+The column is initially populated from the numbers in the "CRI scheme number" column of entries in {{sec-numbers}}.
 Existing rows that are not listed in {{sec-numbers}} at the time of initial setup are treated as specified for new registrations below.